iNoles/KotJWT/README.md

 - ⏳ **Expiration Handling** – Automatically checks if a token is expired.
 - 🚫 **Token Blacklist** – Prevent the use of revoked tokens.
 - 🏗 **base64 URL-Safe Encoding** – Secure encoding and decoding for JWTs and refresh tokens.
-- 🔑 **Multiple Signing Algorithms** – Supports HMAC, ECDSA, and RSA for signing JWTs.
+- 🔑 **Multiple Signing Algorithms
+- 🌍 Kotlin Multiplatform Support – Now available for JVM, iOS, macOS, and other platforms.

 ## 🚀 Usage